solo-io/gloo/docs/content/guides/graphql/stitching.md

 {{< /tab >}}
 {{< /tabs >}}

-**Product service**: The `GraphQLApi` resource for the product service also defines a partial type definition for the `User` type, and a query for how to get the product name and the seller's user ID given the product ID.
+**Product service**: The `GraphQLApi` resource for the product service also defines a partial type definition for the `User` type, and a query for how to get the product name and the seller's username given the product ID.

 {{< tabs >}}
 {{< tab name="Product type definition" codelang="yaml" >}}